What it was like for me to nearly lose my beloved wife.

 I looked at the monitor again.
 Her oxygen percentage was then in the forties.
 I had to decide between having her intubated, which I knew she would rather not do, or watch her die.
 I had only a very few minutes to decide.
 I was not ready to lose her, and I remembered that she said she would want a fighting chance.
 I said “do it”.

 The nurses rushed me out of the room and told me to wait in the waiting room.
 They would come let me know what was happening as soon as they could.
 I had to calm down.
 I ran outside and hotboxed a cigarette.
 I had to smoke it fast.
 I didn’t want to be outside when they came to talk to me.
 I burned it down as quickly as I could and rushed back to the waiting room.
 I waited and worried and tried to hold it together.
-After what seemed like forever, Susan the nurse came in and sat down with me.
+After what seemed like forever, Ann the nurse came in and sat down with me.

-I had some things in common with Susan.
-We both had been to Peru.
+I had some things in common with Ann We both had been to Peru.
 I went there to study Spanish in a summer study abroad program.
 She had spent a good amount of time there as a volunteer nurse.
 We also both had an interest in traditional medicine.
 She was a highly trained nurse, but had seen enough of the medical traditions of other cultures to know that they often work.
 These things gave us something to talk about.
 Lisa had been in that ICU several times.
-Susan and I had become friends.
+Ann and I had become friends.
 She took it on herself to come talk to me rather than another nurse who I didn’t know as well.
 She told me that the intubation had gone well, and that Lisa was stabilized for the time being.
 She asked how I was doing.
 When she looked into my eyes, I couldn’t answer her.
 I completely broke down and bawled.
 I hadn’t cried like that since I lost my mother.

 The whole thing was terrifying.
 It was the first hill and valley in what was to become a very long, scary and painful emotional rollercoaster ride.
 I went from thinking that everything was going well, and that Lisa would soon be out of the ICU to nearly watching her die in a matter of only a very few minutes.